zanderteller/dqm/docs/user_guide.rst

 When multiple 1-D structures flow into the same final location from different directions, these structures can be meaningfully treated as subclusters of the main cluster.

-These subclusters can be separated by numerical methods (including, as in the `Quick Start <quick_start.html#using-extract-manifolds>`_ guide, by using :func:`extract_manifolds <dqm.utils.extract_manifolds>` on an intermediate frame).
+These subclusters can be separated by numerical methods (including, as in the `Quick Start <quick_start.html#using-get-clusters>`_ guide, by using :func:`get_clusters <dqm.utils.get_clusters>` on an intermediate frame).
 In some cases, though, it may be easier to separate them by isolating the main cluster and then building a new DQM map to separate the subclusters.
 (The Quick Start guide's section on `using run_sumple <quick_start.html#using-run-simple>`_ demonstrates this technique as well.)

 You may even see branches in these 1-D structures, like multiple tributaries feeding into a larger river.
 The relative importance of these sub-subclusters will often be context-dependent (possibly depending on relationships with metadata).